Concepts & data model

 Evaluation datasets are used to:

-Learn more in the evaluation datasets reference, follow the guide to build evaluation datasets, or see how to use production traces to improve your datasets.
+Learn more in the evaluation datasets reference, or follow the guide to build evaluation datasets which includes techniques for selecting and using production traces.

 Evaluation runs are used to: